jsambrook/common-sense/_posts/2024-10-20-assertion-checking-for-denali.md

 I've been wondering.
 With all our structured testing, are there any other approaches we're using to really push our system to its limits?"

-Marco's eyes lit up.
+Marco smiled.
 "I'm glad you asked, Rachel.
 In fact, there's another crucial component to our testing strategy that I wanted to discuss.
 We call it our 'random' or 'thousand monkeys' test."

 Tom couldn't suppress a chuckle. "'Thousand monkeys'?
 What does that mean?"